-The 300 baud modem interface, now standard in both the Deck Unit and CTD, was optional in Deck Units with serial number 700 and lower and in 9plus CTDs with serial number 785 and lower.
+The 300 baud modem interface was optional in Deck Units with serial number 700 and lower and in 9plus CTDs with serial number 785 and lower.

 Real-time data acquisition and control

 SBE 11plus V2 Deck Unit - The rack-mountable Deck Unit supplies DC power to the 9plus, decodes the 9plus data stream, and passes the data to a computer (in IEEE-488 or RS-232 format).
 The Deck Unit's back-panel switch permits operation from 120 or 240 VAC 50/60 Hz input power.
 The front panel provides numeric display of frequency and voltage data via a thumbwheel switch and 8-digit LED readout.
 Other Deck Unit features include: